vizthex123/viz-modding/README.md

 The files in here will be my scripts, custom item textures, default configs (if the pack is for 1.16) and a few development notes I've made.

+*If you would like to provide translations for my ContentTweaker items, please make a [pull request.](https://github.com/vizthex123/viz-projects/pulls) Don't forget to include the lang file(s)!*

+*If you would like to translate one of my mods, make a pull request on that mod's page.
+Don't forget to include the lang file(s)!*

 Discord (for all of my projects): https://discord.gg/NtwzA6X

 Report/view issues here: https://github.com/vizthex123/viz-modding/issues